personalrobotics/tracking/readme.md

 * Press *q* to terminate the program.

 **Running on ADA**
 Transfer the files into the Nvidia Jetson Nano onboard ADA.

-SSH into the Nano with x forwarding
+Turn on ADA.
+SSH into the Nano with x forwarding and set weebo as the Ros Master
 ```
 ssh -X nano
+useweebo
 ```
-then either run the base tracking script or the tracking with taring action script (if running the feeding demo without the ATI F/T sensor).
+Either run the base tracking script or the tracking with taring action script (if running the feeding demo without the ATI F/T sensor).
+Note that Nano uses python2 rather than python3.
 ```
-cd ~/nano/*/gelslight_tracking
+cd ~/catkin_ws/src/gelslight_tracking
-python3 src/tracking_w_taring_action.py
+python2 src/tracking_w_taring_action.py 1 3
 ```

 Note: The USB ports on the Nano which the sensors are plugged into affect the ordering of the camera ports when powering on ADA.
+Note: ZeroDivisionError likely means you are using the Intel RealSense camera rather than the Gelslight camera.
+Ensure the sensors are plugged into the correct ports and reboot ADA.
+Or change the cv2.VideoCapture camera index  in the code.

+If you are having trouble closing video windows, refer to [this](https://unix.stackexchange.com/questions/113893/how-do-i-find-out-which-process-is-using-my-v4l2-webcam).

 ## Output